Submissions

 • The (Name/type of data) generated during the development of this study cannot be freely available due to restrictions imposed by (Name of the restrictor).

-• No data have been generated during the development of this study.
+• No data were generated in this research.

 3 Article preparation

 • Review article: It requires a structured abstract of 150 to 250 words.
-These articles may follow a more free writing structure compared to the IMRaD format; however, the following elements are necessary: title, abstract, keywords, introduction, conclusions, acknowledgements (if applicable), funding, statement of data consent, references, appendixes (if applicable).
+These articles may follow a more free-writing structure than the IMRaD format; however, the following elements are necessary: title, abstract, keywords, introduction, conclusions, acknowledgments (if applicable), funding, statement of data consent, references, and appendixes (if applicable).

 • All manuscripts should be submitted in Word format.